clunion/shardoverse/README.md

 * start the executable with the parameter --windowreset.
 This could be done via:
 >     cargo run --release -- --windowreset
 * __or:__ remove the file `shardoverse.ini`.
 The window coordinates are then initialized with defaults, which should be on the main screen.
-* __or:__ it is also possible to change the content of `shardoverse.ini`, it is an ordinary human readable text, and correct the window position therein.
+* __or:__ change the content of `shardoverse.ini`, it is an ordinary human readable text, and correct the window position therein.

 ------------------
 > An example for a similar environment is the small and nice Asteroids-alike-game [`rust-belt`](https://github.com/johnthagen/rust-belt).